Learn the latest on short code updates in Canada as well as what your options look like beyond them.

 Your customers may already be familiar with your phone number.
 They may even have it saved in their contacts!
 SimpleTexting can text-enable your landline phone number without interrupting your voice service.
 If you decide to move forward with this option, we highly recommend you register your number as a 10-digit long code which we explain below.

 10DLC, or 10-digit long code, is a messaging solution that allows businesses to send a high-volume of SMS from a local number.
 Before 10DLC, 10-digit numbers were only sanctioned for P2P (person-to-person) messaging.
 Now, businesses can access a much higher throughput rate.
 In other words, more messages per minute can be sent on 10DLC than on traditional 10-digit numbers, but without the same risk of spam that shared short codes presented.
-10DLC is far more affordable than a dedicated short code, which makes it the ideal replacement for shared short codes.
+10DLC is far more affordable than a dedicated short code.

 While Canada has yet to get the green light to operate 10DLC across the country, you can learn more about this solution, inquire about testing, and get updates all on our 10DLC info page.